-Usually delegated to a lawyer, the administration of an estate involves identifying and valuing the deceased’s assets, paying any debts and necessary taxes, and finally distributing what’s left to the beneficiaries.
+The administration of an estate involves identifying and valuing the deceased’s assets, paying any debts and necessary taxes, and finally distributing what’s left to the beneficiaries.

-When someone dies, the executors named in their will become their personal representatives and oversee the administration of their estate.
-However, when there is no will, there can be no executor, so in cases of intestacy the deceased’s personal representative is known as the administrator.
+An administrator is someone who oversees the administration of an intestate estate.
+Generally, when someone dies, the executors named in their will become their personal representatives and oversee the administration of their estate.
+However, when there is no will, there can be no executor, so in cases of intestacy, the deceased’s personal representative is known as the administrator.

-These are possessions that have value, such as a house, land, money and shares.
+Assets are possessions that have value, such as a house, land, money and shares.

 A beneficiary is someone who inherits from the estate of a deceased person either under the rules of intestacy or because they have been named in a will.